 MHRA will consider the existence of mitigating factors, such as loss of employment or other financial difficulties, before denying admission to an applicant based on the failure to meet prior financial obligations.

-Denial of Admission for Previous Debts to This or Any Other Federal Subsidized Programs
+Denial of Admission for Previous Debts to This or Any Other Federal Subsidized Programs from the wait list.

 Applicants with previous PHA debts will be permitted to execute a Payment Agreement at the time of preliminary application.